 Minnesota city to unleash goats on invasive plants

-A Minnesota city has turned to a goat rental company to help get rid of invasive plants along the Mississippi River.
-Minnesota Public Radio News reported that St. Paul will deploy 30 goats from Goat Dispatch to clean up fenced areas of parkland.
+ST. PAUL, Minn. - A Minnesota city has turned to a goat rental company to help get rid of invasive plants along the Mississippi River.

 Comments